Final-Project-Telerik-Academy/WEare/README.md

 4. Тhe test report will appear in a folder named 'Newman' in the same directory.

 _For Windows:_

-Double-click on the desired batch file to run it.
-The pause command at the end of each batch file will keep the command prompt window open so you can view the results.
+* Simply double-click on either run-tests.cmd or run10-tests.cmd batch files.
+The command prompt window will stay open to view the results because of the pause command at the end of each batch file.

+Or

-Alternatively, you can also run the batch files from the Command Prompt.
-Navigate to the directory containing the batch files and type the name of the batch file you want to run, followed by pressing Enter.
+* Open the Command Prompt, navigate to the directory containing the batch files and type the name of the batch file you want to run:

 ```